Conditions: What the System Organizes Around

 Energy is allocated differently.

-This is not deliberate.
+This isn’t deliberate.

 It’s structural.

-What the system organizes around isn’t what’s ideal.
+And what the system organizes around isn’t what’s ideal.

 It’s what has been reliable enough to build around.